 Example Problem:

-The following example outlines the steps and information needed to calculate Toggle Force.
+The following example outlines the steps and information needed to calculate toggle force using the simplified formula above.

 First, determine the effort force.
-In this example, the effort force is measure to be 400 lbf.
+In this example, the effort force is measured to be 400 lbf.

-Next, determine the length of the toggle.
-In this example, the length of the toggle is measured to be 4 ft.
+Next, determine the half-base length of the toggle.
+In this example, the half-base length is measured to be 4 ft.

 Finally, calculate the toggle force using the formula above: